-Covestro’s management system is oriented toward long-term, profitable growth and continuous value creation.
-The Board of Management is the main decision-maker responsible for our global business and approving the planning derived from our Group strategy.
-In order to plan, manage, and monitor the development of our business, we use key management indicators which enable the Group’s business performance to be evaluated in a comprehensive and holistic manner.
-In addition, the Board of Management uses defined sustainability goals and selected nonfinancial performance indicators to govern the Group’s sustainable orientation.
+Covestro’s management system is oriented toward long-term, profitable growth, continuous value creation, and sustainability.
+The Board of Management is the chief operating decision maker responsible for our global business and approving the planning derived from our Group strategy.
+In order to plan, manage, and monitor the development of our business, we use key management indicators, which enable the Group’s business performance to be evaluated in a comprehensive and holistic manner, while driving its sustainable orientation.
+The Board of Management manages this orientation on the basis of defined sustainability goals and selected nonfinancial performance indicators.

 Key Management Indicators

-Return on capital employed (ROCE) is the key management indicator used to assess the profitability of the Covestro Group, measuring the return the company achieves on the capital it uses (capital employed).
-ROCE is calculated as the ratio of net operating profit after taxes* (NOPAT) to average capital employed.
-If ROCE exceeds the weighted average cost of capital (WACC), i.e., the minimum return expected by equity and debt capital providers, the company has created value.
-ROCE is calculated annually at the end of each fiscal year.
+The ROCE above WACC key management indicator, which is used to assess profitability, measures the amount by which the return on the company’s capital employed exceeds the weighted average cost of capital.
+If ROCE exceeds WACC, i.e., the minimum return expected by equity and debt capital providers, the company has created value.
+ROCE above WACC is calculated annually at the end of each fiscal year.

-Throughout its financial reporting, Covestro uses further indicators such as EBITDA, capital employed, and the absolute value contribution in addition to the key management indicators to assess the business performance of the Group.
+Throughout its financial reporting, Covestro uses further indicators in addition to the key management indicators to assess the business performance of the Group; details are provided below.

 Net Financial Debt